Let An Experienced Florida Workers’ Compensation Attorney at Callejo Law Help You With Your Workers’ Compensation Claim

 There are typically limited exemptions, such as uncompensated corporate directors and officers of non-profit organizations, domestic employees, real estate salespersons, and most volunteer workers.
 Public officials are specifically exempt.

-There are some exceptions; for example, if a third party, such as a truck driver for an independently-hired trucking company, actually caused the accident, you may have a personal injury claim against that driver and/or trucking company.
+There are some exceptions; for example, if a third party, such as a truck driver for an independently hired trucking company, actually caused the accident, you may have a personal injury claim against that driver and/or trucking company.
+You could file your workers’ compensation claim and then pursue compensation for the damages that workers’ compensation insurance won’t cover with your third-party personal injury case.

 What Are Some Common Workplace Accidents?